Guna Nega: Where we started

-The Kuna, mainly based in the region of Kuna Yala, northeast of the country, are one of the most populated indigenous groups in Panama.
+The Guna, mainly based in the region of Guna Yala, northeast of the country, are one of the most populated indigenous groups in Panama.
 In the mid 80’s, a part of their population, stripped of its homes, was forced to occupy a piece of land near the Ancón district, just minutes away from the city center.

 This is a visual documentation of their way of life, but above all, about their resilience in spite of social inequality and discrimination.